 - You MUST have a mileage log that does not allow self-reporting.

-- You can’t define the mileage rate and have to pay a single rate for varying expenses.
+- You can’t define the mileage rate and must pay a single rate for varying expenses.

 Fuel reimbursement or fuel card advantages